-Navajo White, Creamy and the likes are off-white, bordering on ‘light’ in depth.
+Navajo White and Creamy are off-white, bordering on light.
 They are best suited for WALLS – not trim, not doors and definitely not cabinets.
 Are there exceptions?
 Heck yes!
 There’s the odd granite/backsplash combo that just BEGS for warm yellow-based colours like this – that actually NEED them.
-HOWEVER, they are few and far between.
+HOWEVER, they’re few and far between.

 Again, Roman Column has tooo much yellow to be flexible.
 Unless you’re Big Bird.

 The above client hired me to work WITH the Antique White trim work.
-And while Antique White was on the island as well, I suggested that she paint the island to accommodate her style (based on the photos of her furniture in her previous home) but even then, it was SUPER hard for me to get her very far outside of the beige world she was in – it was more about an adjustment in undertone than a huge shift in colour.
+And while Antique White was on the island as well, I suggested she paint the island to help cut back on the AMOUNT of Antique White in the room and ALSO to accommodate her style (based on the photos of her furniture in her previous home).
+But even then, it was SUPER hard to get her very far outside of the beige world – it was more about an adjustment in undertone than a huge shift in colour.
 The current wall colour (Macadamia) was just a bit too green for the warmth of her travertine flooring.
-In her Edesign consultation, I gave her some new options to consider as well as a few thoughts re: the island, just to reduce the amount of yellow/cream that we had to work with.
+In her E-Design consultation, I gave her some new options to consider as well as a few thoughts re: the island, just to reduce the amount of yellow-cream in the room.

-There is 1 white that I wouldn’t necessarily PICK for trim or cabinets, but if it’s already in place, it’s a bit easier to work around than most of the others and that colour IS…
+There IS one white that I wouldn’t necessarily PICK for trim or cabinets, but if it’s already in place, it’s a bit easier to work around than most of the others and that colour is…

 Not sure which white is best for YOU and your home?